cupy/cupy/docs/source/install.rst

 -----------------------

 We provide the official Docker image.
-Use `nvidia-docker <https://github.com/NVIDIA/nvidia-docker>`_ command to run Chainer image with GPU.
+Use `nvidia-docker <https://github.com/NVIDIA/nvidia-docker>`_ command to run CuPy image with GPU.
 You can login to the environment with bash, and run the Python interpreter::

   $ nvidia-docker run -it cupy/cupy /bin/bash